 If you would like to schedule one-on-one training with an ATS instructional technologist, visit the ATS scheduler, or to discuss adapting your teaching for remote delivery with an instructional designer, contact email@example.com.

 The Center for Educational Effectiveness (CEE) is offering the self-paced, fully-online ACCELERATE Asynchronously course (enroll and webpage).
-The course is designed to support the creation of inclusive and equitable e-learning environments during the transition of face-to-face courses into online courses.
+The course is designed to support the creation of inclusive and equitable e-learning environments.
 The course is open to everyone at UC Davis.

 ♦ Teaching Remotely with Zoom (recorded 9/23/20; references settings in Zoom version 5.3.0.)